CtrlK

 Trigger Term Quality

-Includes natural keywords users would say: 'journal cover images', 'scientific artwork', 'graphical abstracts', 'AI image generators', 'publication-quality'.
-These are terms researchers and scientists would naturally use.
+Includes strong natural keywords users would say: 'journal cover images', 'scientific artwork', 'graphical abstracts', 'AI image generators', 'publication-quality'.
+These are terms a researcher or scientist would naturally use when seeking this kind of help.

 3 / 3